discordjs/discord.js-modules/.github/PULL_REQUEST_TEMPLATE.md

 **Status**

 - [ ] Code changes have been tested against the Discord API, or there are no code changes
-- [ ] I know how to update typings and have done so, or typings don't need updating

 **Semantic versioning classification:**